3meters/tipe/Readme.md

   If you want a popular, hardended type-checker you should probably look at is:  https://github.com/enricomarino/is

-  You probably should not use this module.
-It is not worth the weight of a dependency.
-You should write your own.
-Feel free to copy-paste any source find useful.
+  Tipe provides two features missing from is.
+First, the base method tipe(foo) always returns a string for any valid identifier, just like typeof, making it easy to use in switch statements.
+Second, you can add your own custom tipes for any constructor.
+However, tipe lacks many features that is provides, including equality tests and mathematical comparitors.

-  Tipe provides two tiny features that is does not: you can add custom types for any constructor, and the base method, tipe(foo) always returns an accurate string for the type of foo, even if foo is of type "poodle".
-It lacks many features that is provides, including equality tests and mathematical comparitors.
+  In some use cases tipe may be faster than is.
+Run node bench for a simple test.
+This is experimental and may be full of holes.
+Feel free to add more or better tests and or benchmarks.

-  If for some reason you like tipe and want to accept the dependency, be assured that we dogfood the master branch in production and endevor to respond to all problems quickly.
+  Enjoy!

 ## Install with nodejs